yzy1996/Artificial-Intelligence/Machine-Learning/Generative-Models/GAN/README.md

 **The main work:**

-Aim at exploring the feasibility of generating image from procedure text for retrieval problem.
+> Aim at exploring the feasibility of generating image from procedure text for retrieval problem.
+The specific content of the text is food recipe

-It belongs to **NLP**, to solve a problem of
+It belongs to **NLP**, to solve a problem of information retrieval

 The simplest way is linear scan